 What to expect:

-After our initial session, if you feel that therapy is the right choice for you, we will arrange weekly or bi-weekly appointments thereafter.
-Appointments last for 50 minutes.
+There is no pressure to continue after this session; however, if you feel that therapy is the right choice for you, we can arrange weekly or bi-weekly appointments thereafter.

 Training, qualifications & experience